Set up PostfixAdmin on Ubuntu 26.04

 Create a new MySQL user and database using the following commands:

-Instead of editing the default Postfix Admin configuration we will create a new file named config.local.php which will overwrite the default application settings:
+Instead of editing the default Postfix Admin configuration we will copy it to a new file named config.local.php which will overwrite the default application settings:

 sudo nano /var/www/postfixadmin/config.local.php